HumanSignal/label-studio/docs/source/guide/storage.md

 ---
-title: Sync data from cloud or database storage
+title: Sync data from cloud or redis
 type: guide
 order: 302
 ---